Battle of Samara Bend: Battle

 Various historical secondary sources - Morgan, Chambers, Grousset - state that the Mongols actually defeated the Bulgars, Chambers even going so far as to say that the Bulgars had made up stories to tell the (recently crushed) Russians that they had beaten the Mongols and driven them from their territory.

 Whatever the case, after this battle the Mongols skirted the Urals defeating the Saxin tribes (east Saxons) there and then moved south to defeat the eastern Cumans-Kipchaks-Kanglis, where their army was destroyed and their khagan killed; subsequently they were forced to pay a large tribute to the Mongols.
 This would hardly have been possible if the Mongol force had been severely damaged at the "Battle of Samara Bend."

+Numbers

+The details about the Bulgar ambush have not survived.

 Aftermath

 The reverse (if one indeed occurred) at the "Battle of Samara Bend" did not stop the Mongol expedition from reducing the Saxin tribes and defeating the Kanglis afterwards.
 Laden with tribute, the Mongols then returned home.
 However, Jebe Noyan - one of the Khan's greatest generals and friends - died of a fever on the Imil River in Tarbagatai on the journey.

 In 1236, the Mongols under Batu and Subotai returned to Volga Bulgaria and made it part of the Mongol Empire.